qingsong99/VBS2018/README.md

 + Library: httplib, BaseHTTPServer, numpy, pickle, json

++ You need to download features which were extracted.
+Link download will be update after.

 ## Useage:

 First of all, we need to create database for Server.
 You need to execute run.sh in CreateDatabase folder.